New APS Charter School Application

 4. Encourage parental and community involvement with public schools.

-The Spring 2019 APS Charter School Application will be coming soon.
+The Spring 2019 APS Charter School Application IS NOW AVAILABLE.

 As of 2018, all charter school applications must be submitted through Charter.Tools, an online platform now used by APS for receiving and reviewing charter school applications.
 Applicants must access the website, create an account, and may begin working on their application up until the due date when it must be submitted.
 In addition to the submission on Charter.Tools, TWO hard copies of the application must be submitted, along with a PDF copy of the application and all attachments on a jump drive.
 The two required hard copies of the application should be printed double-sided, be collated in notebooks, and sections should be separated by identifying tabs.